mgimond/Spatial_pre2021/_book/01-intro.md

 GUINEA               1015  THE GAMBIA                        241
 BENIN                 998  SWAZILAND                         147

+*Data source: Anselin, L. and John O'Loughlin.
+1992.
+Geography of international conflict and cooperation: spatial dependence and regional context in Africa.
+In The New Geopolitics, ed.
+M. Ward, pp. 39-75.*

 A simple sort on the Conflict column reveals that EGYPT, SUDAN, UGANDA, ZAIRE, TANZANIA, LIBYA, KENYA, SOMALIA, ETHIOPIA, SOUTH AFRICA are the top ten countries.